 Why add fuel to the fire and provoke Muslims once again?
 Why distribute the very same cartoons for which so much blood has been shed already?
 Do you really want more victims on your conscience?

-This line of reasoning sounds conciliatory and soothing, but is in fact perverse and cowardly.
+This line of reasoning sounds reasonable and conciliatory, but in it’s fact perverse and cowardly.
 We should not print the cartoons because they offend Muslims, but despite the fact that they do.

 First and foremost, those cartoons are news.
 They were the direct occasion and motive for a horrible murderous raid, as the perpetrators themselves took care to point out.
 Newspaper readers have the right to know precisely which pencil strokes provoked so much hatred as to necessitate a suicidal blood-soaked revenge.